polarsource/polar/clients/examples/next-js-example/README.md

 An example app of how to use `@polar-sh/sdk` with NextJS to add Polar data to your website.

+A live demo of this example app is deployed [here](https://polar-next-js-example.vercel.app).

 ```
 # ch to this directory
 cd clients/examples/next-js-example